Dental Implants options for replacing your missing teeth

 - It is often easier to keep the independent implant-retained crown or bridge clean than a tooth-supported bridge extending over several teeth.
 As a result, the adjacent teeth may lead a normal uncompromised life.

-Groups of missing teeth can be replaced with bridgework supported by implants.
-For example, two implants can support a bridge replacing three - four teeth, and more implants may be added if biting forces are heavy, or a larger bridge is required.
+Groups of missing teeth can be replaced with an implant supported bridgework.
+For example, two implants can support a bridge replacing three - four teeth.